tsotimus/monkko/packages/cli/docs/approach.md

 ### Step 1: Extract Schema Definitions

-Using esbuild to parse the .monko.ts files and extract the schema definitions.
+Using esbuild to parse the .monkko.ts files and extract the schema definitions.

 ### Step 2: Generate Types